 }

-For those interested, GCC has a separate manual for the full list of available floating-point math optimizations.
-The -ffast-math is a shortcut for -funsafe-math-optimizations, which is a shortcut for -fassociative-math.
+For those interested, GCC has a separate manual for the complete list of available floating-point math optimizations.
+The -ffast-math is a shortcut for -funsafe-math-optimizations, a shortcut for -fassociative-math.
 In our specific case, with that many chained multiplications, the ordering may change under/overflow behavior, as stated in the “Transformations” section.

 Integer Division